Once the unit executes a command, it is displayed in the log.

 2. Theft during a prolonged shutdown of the device.

-A theft can be detected only if the Time-based fuel level sensors consumption option is off (see the properties of the fuel level sensor) and if there is a trip after switching on the device again.
+A theft can be detected only if the Calculate fuel consumption by time option is off (see the properties of the fuel level sensor) and if there is a trip after switching on the device again.

 3. High filtration level of FLS.